 Congratulations and welcome to Westmont!
 As a family member of a newly admitted student, you have played a very important role in your student’s acceptance.
 We encourage your continued role in the development and transition that will take place over the next four years of your student’s life.
-2018 Parent Orientation will be held August 23-24.
-The cost of $60 per adult ($20 per child 5-12) covers all sessions and four meals including the BBQ picnic dinner on the lawn with some of our faculty.
-To see everything that is included in Parent Orientation, click here.
+2019 Parent Orientation will be held August 22-24.

 Move-in day tips

 - Make hotel reservations in Santa Barbara

 (For information on lodging and accommodations)